COURSE SUMMARY

 Whether you have existing musical theatre training or are a talented beginner new to the stage, the SAS Musical Theatre Diploma will give you the skills and confidence to begin your musical theatre career.

-The Advanced Diploma of Screen and Media (Musical Theatre focus) provides extensive training in all aspects of musical theatre performance, expanding upon foundational skills developed in our first-year Diploma program.
-Students will undertake immersive and challenging coursework to strengthen their skills across various disciplines, equipping them for a career on stage and screen.
+The Advanced Diploma of Screen and Media (Musical Theatre focus) offers comprehensive training in all aspects of musical theatre performance, building upon the foundational skills developed in our first-year Diploma program.
+Students will undertake immersive and challenging coursework to strengthen their skills across various disciplines, equipping them for a career in the entertainment industry, both on stage and screen.

 • Singing Techniques Solo Singing Tutorials: This subject focuses on refining vocal techniques, including breath control, tone production, and interpretation of musical repertoire.
 Through one-on-one tutorials and ensemble sessions, students will expand their vocal range and develop the skills necessary for solo performances.

-• Dance: Students will undertake dance classes covering a variety of styles, including jazz and contemporary.
-These classes enhance movement versatility and stage presence and improve coordination, rhythm, and expressive storytelling through movement.
+• Dance: Students will participate in dance classes that cover a variety of styles, including jazz and contemporary.
+These classes enhance movement versatility and stage presence, improving coordination, rhythm, and expressive storytelling through movement.

 • Acting Techniques: Students will further explore acting techniques that enhance character development and scene interpretation.
 Through practical exercises and advanced scenework, they refine their ability to embody diverse roles and convey authentic emotions on stage and screen.